 A large portion of the GSSWSR's institutional financial aid funding (our "discount rate") comes from scholarships established by alumnae/i, friends, parents, corporations and foundations.
 Students may be eligible to become a Named Scholar at the GSSWSR based on criteria specified by the donors, such as home state/region, course of study, and special areas of interest.
-This is not an opportunity for increased funding, but being a "Named Scholar" is something that could be placed on your resume, and also helps us to provide donors with information about how students are benefitting from donor philanthropic giving.
+This is not an opportunity for increased funding but being a "Named Scholar" is something that could be placed on your resume and helps us to provide donors with information about how students are benefitting from donor philanthropic giving.

-To be considered, students will need to provide information to help connect them to available opportunities for becoming a "Named Scholar."
+To be considered, students will need to provide information to help connect them to available opportunities for becoming a "Named Scholar".
 All information is confidential.
-Watch for an email communication in January.
+Email communication will be sent in January.

-Please note: some of the "Named Scholars" are based on specific criteria and/or areas of interest.
+Some of the "Named Scholars" are based on specific criteria and/or areas of interest.
 Please be sure to indicate if you are a single parent, or have interests in Gerontology, LGBTQ, Social Justice and Inclusion, and/or Child Mental Health.

-Doctor of Philosophy in Social Work (Ph.D.)
+Doctor of Philosophy in Social Work (PhD)